Music magazines published in Australia: Current titles

 Of those, NME Australia is owned by Singapore based music company BandLab Technologies and is a spin off from the English magazine, while Rolling Stone Australia is licensed from the American company Penske Media Corporation.
 The original run of Rolling Stone Australia ended in 2018 but was relaunched again in 2020 by The Brag Media, publishers of The Music Network website.
 Australian Guitar is part of Guitar World, an American magazine owned by NewBay Media.
 They published their 146th Australian issue in January 2022.

-Outside of the popular music focus of NME and Rolling Stone, the remaining titles tend to focus around niche subjects, such as Rhythms and Trad&Now (Americana), Limelight (classical), and Drum Scene (drumming).
+Outside of the popular music focus of NME and Rolling Stone, the remaining titles tend to focus around niche subjects, such as Rhythms and Trad&Now (Americana), Limelight (classical), and DRUMscene (drumming).
 Others like Foley are produced independently, and aren't as widely available.
 Music zines are also available in print and serve local focuses.
 These are often printed in limited quantities and are available to purchase in speciality stores or online.